Mei928/assignment/README_coconut_price.md

 #### How to run
 package required: `pandas` and `requests` .
-Run the script :coconut_price.py, the script will:
+Run the script: coconut_price.py, the script will:
    - Fetches hourly price data  (past 1 year) for multiple instruments on production and testnet of Deribit.
    - Multiply weight (amount) on each coin's prices to calculate possible coconut prices in USD at every time point.
    - Find the most probable price by looking for the row with the minimal variance.